 10 Things Every New Program Manager Should Know

-Program Management Is Not the Same as Project Management
+Program Management is Not the Same as Project Management

-Whether that’s opening a new office, launching a new app or building an Olympic stadium, projects have a defined start, middle and end and a clear set of objectives.
+Project management is about planning work, organizing tasks and resources, controlling processes, and delivering a specific objective.
+Whether opening a new office, launching a new app, or building an Olympic stadium, projects have a defined start, middle, and end with a clear set of objectives.

-The exact path of how to get there and what projects are going to be required over the next five years…well, that’s something you have to work out as you go.
+Programs are inherently uncertain.
+While you might know what the big picture is, it’s just a vision statement when you start out.
+The exact path of how to get there and what projects are going to be required over an extended period of time is something you have to work out as you go.

 You’ll start with detailed planning for what you do know and build up a picture of how to address the rest of it as you get closer.
 Progressively extend your planning and delivery horizons until you can’t go any further.

 Block out time at regular intervals to plan the next steps.
-You can also use this opportunity to ensure that you are still on track to deliver business value.
+You also can use this opportunity to ensure that you are still on track to deliver business value.

 Watch Out for Burnout

-Manage sick leave closely, watch your overtime reports and be alert to the fact that the welfare of your team is paramount if you want to slash attrition and keep your talented people for the life of the program.
+Manage sick leave closely, watch your overtime reports, and be alert to the fact that the welfare of your team is paramount if you want to slash attrition and keep your talented people for the life of the program.

 You Need to Manage the Pace